gambolputty/wiktionary-de-parser/README.md

 A word can have multiple meanings, which is why some Wiktionary entries have multiple definitions. wiktionary_de_parser takes this into account.

+Values are normalized and cleaned from obsolete Wikitext markup

 At the moment the following data is extracted per entry:
 **flexion info, IPA, language, lemma, part of speech, syllables, raw Wikitext**